 A native of North Alabama, Carol is a proud graduate of Auburn University.
 A Systems Engineer with over 32 years of experience in the Missile Defense domain, Carol is widely recognized in the industry as an integrator of methods and artifacts across the engineering and development lifecycle.
 Her work history includes numerous programmatic and technical leadership roles at Nichols Research and Schafer Corporation.

 In 1985, Ms. Daniel joined a team of engineers working on what was to become the Ground-based Midcourse Defense (GMD) Program.
 This team developed an early simulation that was used to prove President Reagan’s Star Wars vision could become a reality.
-Ms. Daniel participated in early study programs which defined and demonstrated the application of Model-based Systems Engineering (MBSE) processes and techniques to information-intensive, distributed missile defense systems.
-In doing so, she established herself as a leader in the practical application of MBSE methods to system engineering and development.
-Recognized as an integrator of methods and artifacts across the engineering and development lifecycle, Ms. Daniel has held numerous programmatic and technical leadership roles.
+Carol participated in early study programs which defined and demonstrated the application of Model-based Systems Engineering (MBSE) processes and techniques to information-intensive, distributed missile defense systems.
+In this initial stage of what would later become Ground-based Midcourse Defense (GMD) Program, she established herself as a leader in the practical application of MBSE methods to system engineering and development.

 In recognition for her direct contributions to the advancement of systems engineering on major defense programs, including early and current versions of the GMD program, and the Integrated Air & Missile Defense (IAMD) Battle Command System (IBCS), the Huntsville Air Defense Artillery (ADAA) and North Alabama Field Artillery Associations (NAFAA) awarded Carol the 2021 Honorable Order of Saint Barbara.